 - Place with address and directions, or GPS address if different from mailing address.

 Invitation etiquette is crucial if you are planning to host a number of upcoming events.
 As a host, you must learn to manage the responsibilities that come with coordinating the event with ease under pressure.
-After some practice, you will be natural and be sharing event planning advice with friends who ask you how you get it all done!
-If you have any other questions on the etiquette for how to send an invitation to any type of event, you can visit the article: How to Write Any Invitation.
-This article provides super helpful general advice on the information required for writing an invitation to any type of party.
-Because once you've planned one time of the stressful event you've planned them all.
+After some practice, you will be natural and sharing event planning advice with friends who ask you how you get it all done!

 Just small little gifts to share in their joy.